moatom/moatom.github.io/index.md

   My vision is to provide solutions to real-world problems of software through these techniques.
   Software is often too fragile, and maintaining it consumes a tremendous amount of the world's resources unnecessarily.
-  To protect humanity's productivity, I will lead the way in making software robust and resilient.
+  To protect humanity’s productivity, I will lead the way in building robust software—without ever sacrificing agility.
 </div>
 <style>
 .container {